catsoap/fa1.2-workshop/README.md

 ## Packages

-npm workspaces are used in order to be able to import contract addresses in the dapp.
+yarn workspaces are used in order to be able to import contract addresses in the dapp.
 There are 2 packages:

-- dapp, created with `bsb -init dapp -theme basic-reason`
+- dapp, created with `bsb -init react-test -theme react-starter`
 - contracts, created with `truffle unbox tezos-example`

+## Dapp Dev

+Go into the dapp directory and enter `yarn start`, then in another terminal, run `yarn run server`.

-## Dev
+## Contract Dev

-- npm run start-sandox / starts the flextesa sandbox from the contracts package
+- yarn run start-sandox / starts the flextesa sandbox from the contracts package
-- npm run compile / compiles contracts
+- yarn run compile / compiles contracts
-- npm run migrate / migrates contracts
+- yarn run migrate / migrates contracts
-- npm run start-dapp / starts the dapp in the dapp package
-- npm run test-contracts / launch contracts tests
+- yarn run test-contracts / launch contracts tests